anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     resulting from the TLS handshake.
-As this is optionally supported by the EST `"/simpleenroll"` endpoint used in BRSKI and the TLS handshake employed in BRSKI includes certificate-based client authentication of the pledge with its IDevID,  the proof of pledge identity being an authenticated TLS client can be bound to the CSR.
+As this is optionally supported by the EST `"/simpleenroll"` endpoint used in BRSKI and the TLS handshake employed in BRSKI includes certificate-based client authentication of the pledge with its IDevID credentials, the proof of pledge identity being an authenticated TLS client can be bound to the CSR.

     Yet this binding is only valid in the context of the TLS session established with the registrar acting as the EST server and typically also as an RA.
-So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a PKI RA in the backend.
+So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a RA in the backend.
-    What the registrar must do is to authenticate and pre-authorize the pledge and to indicate this to the PKI RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.
+    What the registrar must do is to authenticate and pre-authorize the pledge and to indicate this to the RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.